jhvanderschee/hugocodex/content/en/posts/adding-analytics-to-your-hugo-website.md

 ### Server-side analytics

-The second solution: server-side tracking, requires you to set up a traditional server (such as a LAMP or MEAN stack) to collect and process analytics data.
-It will require you to program the analytics solution from scratch or install an open-source solution.
+The second solution: server-side tracking, requires you to set up a traditional server (such as a LAMP or MEAN stack) or serverless functions to collect and process analytics data.
+It will require you to program the analytics yourself or install an open-source solution.
 A good option is to install the good (but old) [AWstats](https://www.awstats.org/).

 ### An all-in-one service provider